James Hoggan (athlete): Sporting career

 As a twelve year old, Hoggan won 1500 m and finished third in the long jump at Victorian Amateur Athletic Championships.
 At the age of sixteen, he moved to playing basketball.
 After his leg amputation, he returned to athletics.
-In 1980, he finished second in the high jump at an abled bodied competition.
+In 1980, he finished second in the high jump at an able bodied competition.
 At his first major disability sport competition, Victorian Amputee Association Championships, he broke the Class C high jump world record of 1.45 m with a jump of 1.60m.
 In March 1981, he increased the world record to 1.67 m and later in the year jumped 1.74 m.

 At the 1982 FESPIC Games in Sha Tin, Hong Kong, he won the gold medal in the high jump with a world record of 1.80 m and a silver medal in the long jump.
 At the 1984 New York Paralympic Games, he won the silver medal in the Men's High Jump A4 with a jump of 1.73 m.
 After Hoggan retired, he became President of Victorian Amputees Association North East Branch.